Azure/fleet/docs/troubleshooting/README.md

 From the **placementStatuses** we can get the **clusterName** and then use it to find the work object associated with the member cluster in the **fleet-member-{ClusterName}** namespace in the hub cluster and check its status to figure out what's wrong.

-example, in this case the **CRP** is trying to propagate a namespace which contains a deployment to two member clusters, but the namespace already exists on one member cluster called **kind-cluster-1**
+For example, in this case the **CRP** is trying to propagate a namespace which contains a deployment to two member clusters, but the namespace already exists on one member cluster called **kind-cluster-1**.

 **CRP spec:**